Guaranteed access to clean, potable water at all times is something that every human being needs and certainly deserves.

 Water Purification tablets can also be used for humanitarian purposes.
 Over 2.7 billion people suffer from water scarcity every year.
 Most of these people have no access to potable water nor the means to purify water.
 Providing these tablets and drops to those in need go a long way in terms of saving lives.
 Most humanitarian water organizations share these tablets to victims of water shortage in an effort to curtail the problem of water scarcity.

 The longer term solution for humanitarian organizations is to establish clean water sources for people groups who live in areas where water is scarce.
 Providing the resources, infrastructure, and education that they need in order to provide clean water for themselves is a goal that all humanitarians strive for.
 Of course, as an immediate and certainly efficient solution to providing clean water, water purification tablets have tremendous value.
+Read our article on the top clean water charity organizations which are committed to combating the water crisis.

 Water purification tablets are also being used by the military to make potable water available to soldiers wherever they might need it.
 Most military packs carry a bottle of water purification tablets or liquid which can be simply dropped into a bottle of water to make it safe for ingestion.